mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 ## API URLs

-All urls in the topics api are in the form:
+All URLs in the topics API are in the form:

 `https://api.mediacloud.org/api/v2/topics/~topics_id~/stories/list`